Situa

+Background

 The festival was held when the rain season had just begun and many illnesses tended to occur.
 Rituals to the Creator-god were thus executed both in Cusco and in other lands conquered by the Incas in order to purify them and "send the evil away".

 The four days rites included offerings "rams" (that is llamas and alpacas), carefully chosen for their white color, to the deities, purification by bathing in the river water, lighting large straw torches (like large balls, called panconcos) and preparing and eating the ritual maize buns called sanco (sankhu in Quechua) whose dough was often mixed with blood.
 All were allowed to drink chicha (fermented beverage, corn beer) during the four days festival «without stopping».
 A great number of persons and beasts gathered in the main plaza of Cusco (Haucaypata), which in Inca times was much larger than the current Plaza de Armas.

 Figures of the deities from the huacas (shrines) were carried to their respective temples they had in Cusco.

-To obtain proper cleanliness of the city, all foreigners and with those with physical defects were banished from the city for a distance of two leagues.
+To obtain proper cleanliness of the city, all foreigners and those with physical defects were banished from the city for a distance of two leagues.

 According to Molina, Pachacuti Inca was the sovereign who defined the way the festival had to be performed, giving rules to an ancient tradition.